We Help Patients With Achromatopsia Regain Visual Acuity

 Hope for Those Suffering with Achromatopsia

 If your world is a grayscale of black and white, if you suffer from blurry vision and pain from bright lights, don’t lose hope.
-At the Low Vision Of Colorado, we have the experience and advanced medical technologies and tools to help you experience better vision.
+At the Low Vision Of Nebraska, we have the experience and advanced medical technologies and tools to help you experience better vision.
 Low vision aids and glasses can improve your visual acuity, which is shown to slow the eye movements caused by Nystagmus.

 So whether your child struggles with reading and writing in school, or you find it difficult to drive in the daytime, or computer work gives you painful headaches, we have the tools to ease your symptoms and achieve a positive outcome.